Randy Arozarena Player Props: Rays vs. Royals

 Randy Arozarena At The Plate

-- Arozarena has driven home a run in 28 games this season (38.4%), including more than one RBI in 15.1% of his games and producing three or more of his team's runs on six occasions..
+- Arozarena has driven in a run in 29 games this season (39.2%), including 12 games with more than one RBI (16.2%).
+He has also driven home three or more of his team's runs in seven contests.

-- In 50.7% of his games this year, he has scored at least once.
-And he's had nine games with multiple runs (12.3%).
+- He has scored in 37 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.